CSCfi/csc-user-guide/docs/apps/elmer.md

     ```

 === "Mahti"
-    The main difference on mahti is, that only complete nodes can be allocated.
+    The main difference on Mahti is that only full nodes can be allocated.
 A single node contains 128 cores (we do _not_ recommend to use [multithreading](../computing/running/creating-job-scripts-mahti.md#hybrid-batch-jobs-with-simultaneous-multithreading-smt)).
 The following script submits a 6 hour job using 4 nodes and all 128 cores per node (hence in total 512).

     ```bash
     #!/bin/bash